meshcloud/meshcloud-docs/docs/meshcloud.service-user.md

 6. Click on the **+** button to add the Service User.
 An automated download will start and provide you with the Service User credentials.

-7. Note down the password, as it won't be visible and/or recoverable anymore.
+7. Note down the password, as it will not be visible and/or recoverable later.
+In case you lost the credentials you need to delete the existing Service User and create a new one.

 8. Congratulations.
 You successfully created a Service User.